Radboud University Masters Scholarships 2020/2021 for International Students – The Netherlands

 - are not eligible for the lower EEA tuition fee for other reasons

-- have (will obtain) a Bachelor’s degree achieved outside the Netherlands and have no degrees achieved in the Netherlands
+- have (will obtain) a Bachelor’s degree achieved outside the Netherlands, have no degrees achieved in the Netherlands and did not receive any previous education in the Netherlands

 - are able to comply with the conditions for obtaining a visa for the Netherlands